 You could spend hours just wandering around this pub up in the Dublin mountains, checking out all the old collectibles and looking at photographs of all the famous people who have had a pint here, from movie stars to world presidents.

 While Bundoran is known as the surfing capital of Ireland, it also has a wide range of other Irish summertime activities on offer.
 So why not try your hand at some coasteering, kayaking, SUPing, or even Blo Karting on the beach?

 Blo Karting is a very unique adventure sport involving sitting in a beach buggy with a sail and flying down the wide-open beaches of Donegal.
-Try it out at the TurfnSurf Hostel and Surf School, where you can spend the night and wake up to a lovely breakfast overlooking the ocean.
+Try it out with Adventure Tours Northern Ireland, where you can enjoy three days and two nights of epic outdoor activities.

 31. Ride a Jaunting Car Through Killarney